highcharts/connectors-morningstar/docs/connectors/morningstar/security-compare.md

 This type retrieves investment data for multiple securities, making it ideal for comparison.

-## How to use SecurityCompare Connector
+## How to use Security Compare Connector

 Use the `SecurityCompareConnector` to load the connector.